-– A Plain English Guide for the Modern Real Estate Investor –
+– Guide for Today’s Real Estate Investor –

 This post covers the basic 1031 exchange rules and regulations set forth by the IRS, the IRC, and various tax courts.
 If you have questions about terminology or can’t find an answer below, CONTACT OUR STAFF DIRECTLY, or try one of the resources below: